 This type of cable is commonly available and often used to charge cell phones.

 iPad with USB-C connector

 To connect Moku:Lab to an iPad via USB-C, you will need:

 This type of cable is less common but readily available at Amazon and other retailers.

 Once the iPad is connected to Moku:Lab via USB, the network connection appears as a USB/network connection to the iPad.
 This can be selected in the “Settings” panel of the iPad.
 Once selected, launch the Moku:Lab app on the iPad.
 You should now see your Moku:Lab appear in the ‘Select your device’ menu.

 Moku:Lab supports USB connections through the micro-USB data port on the rear panel.

 What you’ll need

-To connect your Moku:Lab to a PC via USB you will need a cable suitable for your PC.
+To connect your Moku:Lab to a PC via USB you will need either a Micro-B to Type A USB cable, or a Micro-B to Type-C cable, depending on your PC.